British Gymnastics Commitment to Safeguarding

-To enhance national Safeguarding training, British Gymnastics provides a sport-specific online Safeguarding Refresher course which can be used to renew Safeguarding after completing a face to face course, and an online Foundation Safeguarding training course designed for 16-17 year olds who frequently volunteer or work in gymnastics.
-In addition we also provide a Time to Listen course for Welfare Officers.
+To enhance national Safeguarding training, we provide a sport-specific online Safeguarding Refresher course which can be used to renew Safeguarding after completing a face to face course, and an online Foundation Safeguarding training course designed for 16-17 year olds who frequently volunteer or work in gymnastics.
+In addition, we also provide a Time to Listen course for Welfare Officers.
 To access our courses please click here.

 Safeguarding policies and documentation